NATO: 7,000 to 15,000 Russian troops dead in Ukraine | Law-Order

 With its ground forces slowed or stopped by hit-and-run Ukrainian units armed with Western-supplied weapons, Russian President Vladimir Putin's troops are bombarding targets from afar, falling back on the tactics they used in reducing cities to rubble in Syria and Chechnya.

+On the eve of a meeting with Biden, European Union nations signed off on another 500 million euros ($550 million) in military aid for Ukraine.
+Zelenskyy appealed to Western countries to stay united in the face of Russia's efforts to “lobby its interests” with “some partners” to bring them over to its side, and noted during his national address that Ukraine has not received the fighter jets or modern air-defense systems it requested.
+He said Ukraine also needs tanks and anti-ship systems.

+“It has been a month of defending ourselves from attempts to destroy us, wipe us off the face of the earth,” he said.

-The U.S. government has also determined that Russian troops have committed war crimes in Ukraine, and it will work to prosecute the offenders, Secretary of State Antony Blinken said.
+The US has determined that Russian troops have committed war crimes in Ukraine, and it will work to prosecute the offenders, Secretary of State Antony Blinken said.
 He cited evidence of indiscriminate or deliberate attacks against civilians and the destruction of apartment buildings, schools, hospitals, shopping centers and other sites.

-Addressing Japan's parliament, Ukrainian President Volodymyr Zelenskyy said thousands of his people have been killed, including at least 121 children.

-“Our people cannot even adequately bury their murdered relatives, friends and neighbors.
-They have to be buried right in the yards of destroyed buildings, next to the roads,” he said.
-Still, major Russian objectives remain unfulfilled.
-The capital, Kyiv, has been bombarded repeatedly but is not even encircled.
-Near-constant shelling and gunfire shook the city Wednesday, with plumes of black smoke rising from the western outskirts, where the two sides battled for control of multiple suburbs.
+Still, major Russian objectives remain unfulfilled, including in Kyiv, where near-constant shelling and gunfire shook the city Wednesday as the two sides battled for control of multiple suburbs.
 Mayor Vitali Klitschko said at least 264 civilians have been killed in the capital since the war broke out.

+The shelling also claimed the life of another journalist Wednesday.
+The independent Russian news outlet The Insider said Russian journalist Oksana Baulina had been killed in a Kyiv neighbourhood.

 In the south, the encircled port city of Mariupol has seen the worst devastation of the war, enduring weeks of bombardment and, now, street-by-street fighting.
 But Ukrainian forces have prevented its fall, thwarting an apparent bid by Moscow to fully secure a land bridge from Russia to Crimea, seized from Ukraine in 2014.

-Zelenskyy said 100,000 civilians remain in a city that had 430,000 people before the war.
+Zelenskyy said 100,000 civilians remain in the city, which had 430,000 people before the war.
 Efforts to get desperately needed food and other supplies to those trapped have often failed.

 In the besieged northern city of Chernihiv, Russian forces bombed and destroyed a bridge that was used for aid deliveries and civilian evacuations, regional governor Viacheslav Chaus said.